Gelfand--Tsetlin degenerations of representations and flag varieties: Polytopes and monomial bases

 \begin{remark} Lemma~\ref{gtequiv} is immediate from the results found in~\cite[Section 14.4]{MS}, in particular, a variation of our map $\psi$ is also constructed there.
 We give a self-contained proof for the sake of completeness.
 The formula~(\ref{psidef}) for $\psi$ is easily derived via additivity with respect to $\la$, a much more involved question is \emph{why} a polytope given by the fairly simple expression~(\ref{minksum}) would turn out to be equivalent to the GT polytope.
 One possible explanation can be found in~\cite[Section 5]{KM}. \end{remark}

 Let us now define the aforementioned monomial bases.
 We make use of the following terminology.
-Call a monomial $M\in\mU(\fn_{-})$ {\it ordered} if the factors $f_{i,j}$ appearing in M are ordered by $i$ increasing from left to right.
+We call a monomial $M\in\mU(\fn_{-})$ {\it ordered} if the factors $f_{i,j}$ appearing in M are ordered by $i$ increasing from left to right.
 For every $T\in\Theta$ with nonnegative integer coordinates we consider the ordered monomial $M_T\in \mU(\fn_-)$ that contains $f_{i,j}$ in degree $T_{i,j}$.
-Note that $M_T$ is defined uniquely since any two elements of the form $f_{i,j_1}$ and $f_{i,j_2}$ commute. \begin{theorem}[{\cite[Introduction]{R}, also proved in the next section}] The set $\{M_T v_\la, T\in\Pi_\la\}$ is a basis in $L_\la$. \end{theorem} This theorem will be proved in Section~\ref{gtdegens} after we introduce the relevant degree functions on monomials in $\mU(\fn_-)$.
+Note that $M_T$ is defined uniquely since any two elements of the form $f_{i,j_1}$ and $f_{i,j_2}$ commute. \begin{theorem} The set $\{M_T v_\la, T\in\Pi_\la\}$ is a basis in $L_\la$. \end{theorem} This theorem will be proved in Section~\ref{gtdegens} after we introduce the relevant degree functions on monomials in $\mU(\fn_-)$, but also cf.~\cite[Corollary 2.1.3]{ChL}.